 - overestimate how motivated they will be in the future, and

-- mistakenly assume that they need to be in the right mind to do the project.
+- mistakenly assume they need to be in the right mind to do the project.

 It’s not just college students who procrastinate.
-According to Ferrari, 20% of US adults are chronic procrastinators.
-Delaying is part of their lifestyle.
+According to Ferrari, 20% of US adults are chronic procrastinators, and delaying is part of their lifestyle.

-Surveys show many employees don’t opt-in for an employer-sponsored retirement plan because they are confused by their choices.
-Yet, language in the retirement plan tells employees that they can make future changes to allocations.
+Surveys show many employees don’t opt-in for an employer-sponsored retirement plan because they need clarification on their choices.
+Yet, language in the retirement plan tells employees they can make future changes to allocations.
 Fortunately, more employers provide opt-out clauses that automatically enroll all employees into their 401K plan.

 - Biases Cause To Be Less Rational

 Biases tend to get in the way of working rationally, whether we manage our finances or time.
 We have written a lot about biases.